 Mike joined the Hearthstone culinary team in 2005, serving as our executive chef until the spring of 2012, at which time he followed his passion for music and spent a year in Steamboat Springs managing a live music venue.
 In the Spring of 2013 Mike and his wife Kristin returned to Breck, and Mike resumed his role as the Hearthstone’s executive chef.
 Originally from Chicago, Mike attended Culinary School at Kendall College, and later worked as chef de cuisine at Merriman’s, on the big island of Hawaii.
 Mike’s culinary passions center on great taste first and foremost, followed by freshness of ingredients, a belief that simple is often better, and a commitment to using locally sourced and sustainably raised foods whenever possible.
 Mike is a lifelong and always believing Chicago cubs fan, and would tele ski right through the summer, if there was only enough snow still left to do it.

-Vice President of Fine Wines, Southern Glazer’s Wine and Spirits, American Fine Wine Division
+VP of Fine Wines, Southern Glazer’s Wine and Spirits

-Shelley Sale is a Colorado native who is celebrating over 21 years with Southern Wine & Spirits of Colorado.
+Shelley Sale is a Colorado native who is celebrating over 23 years with Southern Glazer’s Wine & Spirits of Colorado.
 Her credentials include 1 st level Sommelier with MS program, Certified Specialist of Wine, Certified Sake Professional, and Certified Spirits Specialist.
-She is working on the next levels in wine and sake education.
+Newest adventure and certification is Riedel Ambassador for the State of Colorado.

-On the beverage scene, her passions are for sake, bubbles and roses.
-She loves to travel around the world to visit the land and dirt that grows the grapes, most recently exploring in Chile.
+On the beverage scene, her passions are for Rye Whiskey, Sake, Bubbles and Roses.
+She loves to travel around the world to visit the land and dirt that grows the grapes, most recently exploring in Chile and France.

 Her passion is to learn, share and grow the opportunities that are advancing for women in the wine and spirits industry, as it is changing everywhere in the work environment around the world.